 This story was featured in our ELECTricity newsletter in April 2015.
 Sign up to receive more success stories from election offices across the country.
 And how is your election office using technology to run excellent elections?
-Tell us about it at firstname.lastname@example.org -- we'd love to share your story!
+Tell us about it by emailing firstname.lastname@example.org -- we'd love to share your story!

 Contra Costa County is in the northern part of the East Bay of California, near San Francisco.
 The Contra Costa County Elections Division serves over 524,000 voters and has 32 full-time employees.
 Its name in Spanish means “opposite coast.”
 Its county seat, Martinez, is the birthplace of the martini.
 (There is some dispute about this fact -- but not among the locals.)